-Yesterday Microsoft unveiled its Xbox Music service, which is essentially a blended service offering; subscription, personalised radio and al-la-carte download service rolled into one.
+Yesterday Microsoft unveiled its Xbox Music service, which is essentially service a blended service offering; subscription, personalized radio and al-la-carte download service rolled into one.
 It is the first fully released end-to-end offering, which delivers a mix of consumption offerings along with desktop, mobile, web and tablet usability.

-However, lets not forget Microsoft has to date had a pretty dismal record in the digital music space.
+However, let’s not forget Microsoft has to date had a pretty dismal record in the digital music space.
 Anyone remember Zune?
-Despite this TMV do believe this latest foray has the potential to be a total game changer in terms of both digital music consumption and market share on a global basis.
+Despite this TMV does believe this latest foray has the serious potential to be a total game changer in terms of digital music consumption and market share between services on a global basis.

 Surprisingly, TMV believe Xbox Music ticks all the boxes and that it delivers what iTunes should have provided years ago.
-In the process Microsoft have also no doubt irked competitor streaming music services like Spotify, Deezer and Rdio, with its offer of six months free use of its streaming and personalised radio service.
-Not one of the aforementioned streaming services can offer six months of free access to their streaming services.
+In the process Microsoft has also no doubt that this launch has irked streaming music services like Spotify, Deezer and Rdio, with its offer of 6 months free use of its streaming and personalized radio service.
+Not one of the aforementioned streaming services can offering six months of free access to their streaming services.

-So what are the positives’ in Microsoft’s favour that could potentially offer a serious threat to Apple’s monopoly status in digital music?
-Firstly there is the fact that Apple OS X makes up only 12% market share whilst the windows OS makes up the lions share with over 80% on a global basis.
+So, what are the positives in Microsoft’s favor that could potentially provide a serious threat to Apple’s monopoly status in digital music?
+Firstly, there is the fact that Apple OS X makes up only 12% market share whilst the windows OS makes up the lions share with over 80% on a global basis.

 Why does desktop OS market share matter?
 Quite simply because with this new Xbox Music offering it comes pre-installed within the Microsoft OS – that in itself delivers incredible market-share potential, which surpasses Apple’s market share options in the desktop arena by a very wide margin.